Western Australia Wildflowers Guide: When + Where to See Them

 Morowa

-Another quaint country town located a 40 minute drive from Mingenew.
+Another quaint country town located a 40-minute drive from Mingenew.

 Head to the Widimia walk trail on the outskirts of town to find white pom poms, pink everlastings and a variety of orchids.
 Other spots near Morowa include the Yalgoo-Morowa Road, just before Kadji Road and Johnson Road, east of Morowa.